knaw-huc/data-envelopes/help_documentation.md

 * Temporal coverage Start - the first year of the temporal scope
 * Temporal coverage End - the last year of the temporal scope
-* Year - in the case that the temporal scope cannot be captured in a range, this field allows you to specify the individual years that are relevant to the scope of the dataset
+* Year - in the case that the temporal scope cannot be captured in a range, this field allows you to specify the individual years that are relevant to the scope of the dataset.
+If the temporal scope is too complicated to describe in terms of years, then describe it in the Additional Notes.
 * Additional Notes - Specify any additional information about the temporal scope of the dataset.
 This could include gaps in the coverage, or years that contain more data than others.

 ## 2.2 Dates<a id='level-2-dates'></a>
 These dates refer to the time span during which the dataset was created.
 For example, the start and end date of the project to collect and digitise the data.
 The date on which the dataset is published is also specified.
 Note: these dates could conincide with the temporal coverage, for example if the dataset contains tweets collected daily.
 But usually it is later; for example a dataset may contain interviews recorded this year that discuss the Second World War.